jyutzler/Bridge-Systems/system.md

 generally with 4-card support and a side doubleton or stiff honor.
 Responder is expected to continue with a limit hand or better.

+### Self-Splinters
+The following bids are self-splinters, showing a maximum (usually 17+ HCP), shortness, and game-forcing / slam interest:
+   * A double jump-shift after a 1/1 bid
+   * A jump shift after a raise
+   * A jump shift in a game-forcing auction (suit agreement on the last shown suit, but the hand can be less powerful)

+Responder is expected to bid a first round control if possible.
 ### Reverses
 After a 1/1 bid, a reverse shows 15+ HCP, an unbalanced hand, and at least five cards in the first suit.
 It is forcing for one round.